kubeflow/website/content/en/docs/components/hyperparameter-tuning/experiment.md

     Katib dynamically supports any kind of
     [Kubernetes CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-    By default you can use one of the following job types to train your model:
+    By default, you can use one of the following job types to train your model:

     * [Kubernetes `Job`](https://kubernetes.io/docs/concepts/workloads/controllers/job/)